balicaionut/vue_self_service/README.md

-# vue_self_service
- Udemy - Vue JS 3 Modern Web Development with Vuex & Vue Router
+This is a project done by following the course from Udemy - Vue JS 3 Modern Web Development with Vuex & Vue Router, with adaptations and optimizations.